-The Council has four finance leases.
-Two were entered into in 1982 and are in respect of investment properties.
+The Council has two finance leases which were entered into in 1982 and are in respect of investment properties.
 They relate to property at 1-14 and 1a-9a Weller Drive on the Hogwood Lane industrial estate, and the original length of the leases is 125 years.
-Two further finance leases are in the Housing Revenue Account which were entered into during 2007/08 in respect of Warden Call and Fire Alarm systems at various Sheltered Housing properties throughout the Borough.
-The leases are depreciated over their five year life which ended in 2012/13.